kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 Generated source makes much of this inspectable.
 A framework universe can hide more layers behind unified APIs.
 Kora's thinness gives experts direct access when necessary.
 That is useful in high-load environments.

-## Enterprise Does Not Mean "Never See the Underlying Technology"
+## Enterprise Does Not Mean "Never See the Underlying Technology" { #underlying-technology }

 In fact, serious enterprise engineering usually requires the opposite.
 At scale, teams eventually need to understand: